 Does CBD oil interact with co-codamol?

+What is co-codamol?
 Co-codamol is a combination of paracetamol and codeine.
 It is commonly prescribed to relieve pain caused by headaches, muscle aches, migraines, and toothaches.